NeXTLinux/nextlinux-engine/docs/content/docs/usage/cli_usage/feeds/feed_synchronization.md

 This process may take anywhere from  10 to 60 minutes depending on the speed of your network connection.

-`anchore-cli system feeds sync --flush`
+`nextlinux-cli system feeds sync --flush`

 The CLI will issue a warning and prompt for confirmation before proceeding with a sync.